The spectra of polynomials in free (semi)circular operators

 \subsection{Acknowledgements}

-The author thanks Tao Mei for asking about the equivalence between $L^p$-integrability and $L^{\infty}$-boundedness for non-commutative rational functions.
-The author is also grateful to Todd Kemp, Ching Wei Ho, Ping Zhong, and Junichiro Matsuda for useful discussions and references.
-A. Miyagawa acknowledges support from JSPS Overseas Research Fellowships.
+The author is grateful to Tao Mei for raising the question about the equivalence between $L^p$-integrability and $L^{\infty}$-boundedness for non-commutative rational functions.
+The author gratefully acknowledges the hospitality of Todd Kemp during the author’s postdoctoral stay at the University of California, San Diego.
+The author is also grateful to Ching Wei Ho, Adrian Ioana, Ping Zhong, and Junichiro Matsuda for useful discussions and references.
+The author acknowledges support from JSPS Overseas Research Fellowships.